Heritage Valley Kennedy School of Radiography

 Location and Contact Us

-We are located on the Ohio Valley Hospital campus, which makes it easy for our students to gain the hands-on experience they need from current and former Radiologic Technologists.
+We are located on the Heritage Valley Kennedy campus, which makes it easy for our students to gain the hands-on experience they need from current and former Radiologic Technologists.

 Our address is 25 Heckel Road, Kennedy Township, PA 15136